 The sooner you find out you have a serious illness such as cancer, the better your treatment options and the chance of survival.
 Losing vital treatment time due to a doctor’s delayed or missed diagnosis can mean the difference between life and death.
 Likewise, a wrong diagnosis can subject a patient to unnecessary, painful, and costly treatment.

 A negligent doctor, lab technician, or health care facility must be held accountable for the misdiagnosis in a serious case of breast cancer, colon cancer, lung cancer, heart disease, stroke, traumatic brain injuries, spinal cord injuries or any other serious illness.
-If you or someone you love suffered from a missed, delayed, or incorrect diagnosis, contact the personal injury team at Munley Law today for a free case evaluation.
+If you or someone you love suffered from a missed, delayed, or incorrect diagnosis, contact the personal injury team at Munley Law Personal Injury Attorneys today for a free case evaluation.